Jai-1801/CampaignIQ/README.md

 ### *Move beyond correlation.
 Measure true causal impact.*

-CampaignIQ is a state-of-the-art analytical solution that leverages causal inference to provide health organizations with precise, unbiased measures of campaign ROI and actionable insights for strategic resource allocation.
+CampaignIQ is a state-of-the-art analytical solution that leverages causal inference to provide health organizations with precise, unbiased measures of campaign metrics and actionable insights for strategic resource allocation.

 </div>